 * Takeda's French CEO pursuing expansion

-* Company has until April 25 to make firm bid (Adds background on deals, relative market value, potential rival bidders)
+* Company has until April 25 to make firm bid (Adds Breakingviews link, updates share move)

 LONDON/TOKYO, March 28 (Reuters) - Japan's largest drugmaker Takeda Pharmaceutical is considering a bid for London-listed rare disease specialist Shire that could top $40 billion and spark another takeover battle in the deal-hungry pharma industry.

 Takeda said on Wednesday it was "at a preliminary and exploratory stage" of considering a bid, sending Shire's shares up as much as 26 percent.
-They were 15 percent higher at 1445 GMT, valuing the group at around 32 billion pounds ($45 billion).
+They ended 15.7 percent higher, valuing the group at around 32 billion pounds ($45 billion).

 Shire sells treatments for rare diseases and attention deficit disorder.
 Takeda said buying it could create a global biopharmaceutical leader, boosting its position in the United States, oncology, gastrointestinal diseases and neuroscience.